randyL78/Your_App_REST_API/README.md

   if(ajax.readyState === 4) {
     const data = JSON.parse(ajax.responseText);
-    /* the console.log just displays the data, in your app you will want to pass that data to another method or assign it to a varaible outside of the ajax scope */
+    /* the console.log just displays the data, in your app you will want to pass that data to another method or assign it to a variable outside of the ajax scope */
     console.log(data)
   }